Sunday, August 21, 2011

 Album cover by Michael Wertz.

 My favorite song from David Lowery's solo album is a dreamy waltz called I Sold the Arabs the Moon.
 What I like so much is that the words sound like the scenes they are describing--even if you just say them aloud.
-For example, the phrase "English the sea" sounds like a soft wave crashing onto the seashore of Lyme Regis.
+For example, the phrase "English the sea" sounds like a soft wave crashing onto the shore of Lyme Regis.

 And I was the man who sold the English the sea